 Personal days are earned and accrued on the first day of each calendar year following the expiration of the employee's introductory period.
 New full-time employees hired from January 1st to June 30th will receive two paid personal days upon completion of the introductory period to be used during the remaining calendar year.
 New full-time employees hired from July 1st to September 30th will receive one paid personal day upon completion of the introductory period to be used during the remainder of the calendar year.
-New full-time employees hired from September 30th to December 31st will receive two paid personal days upon completion of the introductory period to be used from September 30th to December 31st will receive two paid personal days upon completion of the introductory period to be used in the calendar year following their hire date.
+New full-time employees hired from September 30th to December 31st will receive two paid personal days upon completion of the introductory period to be used in the calendar year following their hire date.